A Christian critique of the capitalist system

-Żgħażagħ Ħaddiema Nsara (ZĦN) is hosting the first Cardijn lecture of the year.
-Titled ‘A Christian Critique of the Capitalist System’, the lecture will be delivered online free of charge on June 8 at 7pm.
+‘A Christian Critique of the Capitalist System’ is the title of the first Cardijn Lecture of 2021 being hosted by Żgħażagħ Ħaddiema Nsara (ZĦN).
+The lecture will be delivered online free of charge on Tuesday, June 8, at 7pm.

-Zamagni studied economics and commerce at the Sacro Cuore Catholic University in Milan.
+Prof. Zamagni was born in Rimini.
+He studied at the Sacro Cuore Catholic University in Milan from where he has a laureate in economics and commerce in 1966.
 He then went on to read economics for his D Phil at the University of Oxford in 1973.

 He has published several books and papers in professional journals and is also a member of the scientific committee of various economic journals and reviews.
 His research interests include welfare economics, theory of consumer behaviour, social choice theory, economic epistemology, ethics, history of economic thought and civil economy.

-On April 9, 2013, Pope Francis appointed Zamagni a member of the Pontifical Academy of Social Sciences and on March 5, 2019, the pope appointed him president of the same Academy, succeeding British sociologist Margaret Archer.
-Besides, he also is a member of both the Pontifical Council on Justice and Peace, and of the Scientific Committee of the Pontifical Council for Culture.
+On April 9, 2013, Pope Francis appointed Prof. Zamagni a member of the Pontifical Academy of Social Sciences and on March 5, 2019, the Pope appointed him president of the same Academy, succeeding the British sociologist Prof. Margaret Archer.
+Besides this, he also is a member of both the Pontifical Council on Justice and Peace, and of the Scientific Committee of the Pontifical Council for Culture.

+He is married to Prof. Vera Negri.
+They have two children and four nephews.

 To register for the event, visit www.eventbrite.com/e/a-christian-critique-of-the-capitalist-system-tickets-153848899199.